Need more servings?

 - 4 to 6 eggs

 - Preheat oven to 425 degrees.
 Wash, core, and quarter the tomatoes and place on two large baking sheets.
+(If using canned tomatoes, skip this step and add them to the food processor later.)
 Dice the onion, mince the garlic and chile, and add to the baking sheets with the tomatoes.
 Toss with the olive oil and season with the salt and pepper.

 - Carefully add the roasted vegetables to a food processor and pulse three or four times but leave them a bit chunky.